-A WordPress theme drives web template systems further.
+WordPress themes push web template systems much further.

-The WP theme system controls every aspect of your web site design.
-It allows you to add a “skin” to your entire site in a similar way that a template system does but it gives you more control over the management, appearance and customization of template features.
+The WP theme system controls every aspect of your site’s design.
+It allows you to add a “skin” to your site similarly to what a website template system does but it also also gives you complete control over the management, appearance and ability to customize template features.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

 As the above quote states, one of the unique and revolutionary features of WordPress is that how your site appears to visitors externally does not affect your site’s functionality and content management.

 In simple terms, what this means is that you can change the design of your site as much and as often as you want without affecting your site’s content and all the functionality you’ve built into it.
 For example, if you have set up your site for e-commerce, replacing the theme won’t affect the content or the functionality of your website.
 All e-commerce features, plugin settings and product information will remain intact, but the site will look completely different.

 Why is this important?

 Because when you use WordPress, you no longer have to wait until your site’s web design is completed.
 You can get your website built quickly and start with any theme you want, and then completely change the look, feel and design of your site in a few seconds, whenever you choose … and as often as you like!